daffainfo/ctf-writeup/WaniCTF 2023/Guess/README.md

 > nc guess-mis.wanictf.org 50018

 ## About the Challenge
-We have been given a server to connect an a zip file (You can download the file [here](mis-guess.zip)).
+We were given a server to connect an a zip file (You can download the file [here](mis-guess.zip)).
 There is a file called `chall.py`.
 Here is the content of `chall.py`

 ```python
 import os